 We are interested in books that will establish a unique standard in their subject area.
 We look for books with a well-defined, strong target market.
 Our list includes most nonfiction categories, including memoir, history, college reference and study aids, entertainment, general self-help/psychology, business, parenting and special needs parenting, health and beauty, reference, education, biography, love and relationships, gift books and women's issues.

 In order to consider your nonfiction book for potential publication, we need to see a proposal that includes the following items:

 Please do not send complete manuscripts unless a specific request is made for one.
 Queries only and simultaneous submissions are OK.

 While we love talking to authors, we're a bit bookish, meaning we need to actually read your proposal.
 That's the long way of saying it's best not to call or attempt to personally email an editor (your email will likely get caught in our spam filters).
 If you follow the directions above (or if you even come close), your proposal will be given a fair and thorough review.
-For more hints, try books like our own Jeff Herman's Guide to Book Publishers, Editors, and Literary Agents or any number of books and magazines like it, available in bookstores and libraries.
+For more hints, try Writer's Marketplace or any number of books and magazines like it, available in bookstores and libraries.

 We usually respond within eight to ten weeks.
 Thank you again for thinking of Sourcebooks for your book.